 What should I do in an emergency?

 If someone has collapsed or lost consciousness, call an ambulance on triple zero (000).
 If they have stopped breathing commence CPR.
-If they are breathing normally, place them into the recovery position and wait with the person until the ambulance has arrived.
+If they are breathing normally, place them into the recovery position and continue to monitor them.